-(5) A voluntary contribution collected and distributed under this chapter, or any interest earned from those contributions, may not be used for commercial or for-profit activities nor for general or administrative expenses, except as authorized by law, or to pay the cost of the audit or report required by law.

-- (a) All organizations that receive annual use fee proceeds from the department are responsible for ensuring that proceeds are used in accordance with law. - (b) All organizational recipients of any voluntary contributions in excess of \$15,000, not otherwise subject to annual audit by the Office of the Auditor General, shall submit an annual audit of the expenditures of these contributions and interest earned from these contributions, to determine if expenditures are being made in accordance with the specifications outlined by law.
+- (5) A voluntary contribution collected and distributed under this chapter, or any interest earned from those contributions, may not be used for commercial or for-profit activities nor for general or administrative expenses, except as authorized by law, or to pay the cost of the audit or report required by law. - (a) All organizations that receive annual use fee proceeds from the department are responsible for ensuring that proceeds are used in accordance with law. - (b) All organizational recipients of any voluntary contributions in excess of \$15,000, not otherwise subject to annual audit by the Office of the Auditor General, shall submit an annual audit of the expenditures of these contributions and interest earned from these contributions, to determine if expenditures are being made in accordance with the specifications outlined by law.
 The audit shall be prepared by a certified public accountant licensed under chapter 473 at that organizational recipient's expense.
 The notes to the financial statements should state whether expenditures were made in accordance with law. - (b)(c) Any organization not subject to In lieu of an annual audit pursuant to s.
-215.97 shall, any organization receiving less than \$15,000 in voluntary contributions directly from the department may annually attest report, under penalties of perjury, that such proceeds were used in compliance with law.
-The attestation shall be made annually in a form and format determined by the department. - $\underline{\text{(c)}}$ (d) Any voluntary contributions authorized by law shall only be distributed to an organization under an appropriation by the Legislature.
+215.97 shall, any organization receiving less than \$15,000 in voluntary contributions directly from the department may annually attest report, under paralling of paralling compliance with law.
+The attestation shall be made annually in a form and format determined by the department.